substance/substance/README.md

 Custom HTML Rendering                                                       | ✓
-Annotations that can span over multiple nodes                               | ✓ Annotations can hold information (e.g. a comment)                           | ✓ Incremental document updates (undoable operations)                          | ✓ Transformations for document manipulation                                   | ✓ Custom editing toolbars                                                     | ✓
+Annotations that can span over multiple nodes                               | ✓ Annotations can hold information (e.g. a comment)                           | ✓ Isolated Nodes (any content with any custom UI)                             | ✓ Incremental document updates (undoable operations)                          | ✓ Transformations for document manipulation                                   | ✓ Custom editing toolbars                                                     | ✓